 Breathe & Blossom uses small class sizes and innovative modifications to mindfulness and traditional yoga to meet all participants’ levels, including those that are non-verbal or with mobility issues.
 Trained mindfulness practitioners and yoga instructors will lead the program, and the lesson plans will be reviewed by an Applied Behaviour Analysis (ABA) Therapist, who will also supervise the program.
 Using our expertise, we will create an enriching and safe space for our participants to learn and grow at their own pace.

-Thanks to the MLSE Foundation’s support, Breathe & Blossom is FREE to participants and will be offered in 12-week sessions at our four Surrey Place locations across Toronto over the next three years.
-Each 90-minute session is designed to improve mobility, strength and increase attention and focus through a meditative process.
+Thanks to the MLSE Foundation’s support, Breathe & Blossom is FREE to participants and will be offered as an online five-week program offered by Surrey Place over the next three years.
+Each 45-minute session is designed to improve mobility, strength and increase attention and focus through a meditative process.